School of Engineering

 Meet our Engineering Faculty

 “I want future engineers to be conceptually creative, qualitatively strong, and eloquent in their designs.
 I want them to be able to research, differentiate between fact and fiction, and make real change.”
-Associate Professor, Tara Kulkarni
+Dr. Tara Kulkarni, Associate Provost of Academic Research and Chief Research Officer

 Engineering Related News